-Cluey Chief Learning Officer, Dr Selina Samuels, has been asked this question repeatedly ever since the first rumblings of Covid-19 were heard in Australia.
-Here she speaks with writer and mum-of-two Marina Cilona to discuss how much we should be monitoring students at different year levels and whether it’s actually possible to motivate our children to learn at home.
+Dr Samuels answers the most common parent queries and discusses how much we should be monitoring students at different year levels and whether it’s still possible to motivate our children to learn at home.

 I have a job and two school-aged kids who are young enough that they still need plenty of help.
 How can I dedicate time to my work while monitoring my children?

-What we’re hearing from many parents at Cluey is that it’s sometimes not possible to keep an eye on all their children to make sure they get their school-allocated work done.
+What we’ve heard from many parents at Cluey throughout periods of lockdown is that it’s sometimes not possible to keep an eye on all their children to make sure they get their school-allocated work done.
 Some parents are booking their children in with us on days or at times when they know they can’t provide them with the necessary level of attention.
 They’re also looking for the comfort of knowing that they will be receiving expert instruction and support.

 Although I’m currently envious of any parent with older kids, monitoring high schoolers does seem like it comes with its own complications.
 What advice do you have for parents of senior students?